benard-g/dockerized-website/README.md

 # If you want to start everything
 docker-compose up

-# To start in background
+# To start it in background
 docker-compose up -d

 # If you just want to start the api